« Top 5 Online Branding Tips for Creating a Kick-Ass Website | Main | The Top 7 Ways Mister Rogers Changed The World »

 While it may be tempting to "gut it out" and just work through the pain, I think a healthier and more productive strategy is to take the day off, rest and pamper ourselves so that we can recuperate our strength and bounce back fast.

-Taking a spontaneous day off is sooo much easier if, during healthier times, you've put a safety net system in place for those pesky unforseen sick, mental health, or family emergency days.
+Taking a spontaneous day off is sooo much easier if, during healthier times, you've put a safety net system in place for those pesky unforeseen sick, mental health, or family emergency days.

 Prepping for the Inevitable Sick Day

 1) Get support systems in place NOW.
-If you're able, the best way to prepare for your business to continue functioning when you're unable to work is to partner with a support person (an assistant or online business manager) you trust and can depend on *before* you get sick.
+If you're able, the best way to prepare for your business to continue functioning when you're unable to work is to partner with a virtual assistant you trust and can depend on *before* you get sick.

 More than once clients have told me that they were so relieved that we were working together because their business continued to run smoothly with me running the show even when they were so sick they couldn't sit in front the computer.

-This kind of freedom is HUGE for an internet entrepreneur, because if your business stops its daily operations, then money is lost and customer relations can suffer.
-Having a business manager /support person in place to keep things running even when you're away is an invaluable investment in the health and stability of your business.
+This kind of freedom is HUGE for an entrepreneur, because if your business stops its daily operations, then money is lost and customer relations can suffer.
+Having a virtual assistant in place to keep things running even when you're away is an invaluable investment in the health and stability of your business.

 2) Streamline your workload for the day.
 If you don't have a right hand support person who can keep the ball rolling when you're sick, you'll want to do an initial triage of your workday tasks.